georgejmx/whisper-blog/README.md

 the 3 previous posts.
 This means that attributed reactions, that carry more weight, can outvote any attempt to spam reactions.

+After 5 days of inactivity, the previous passcode can also make a new post.
+This ensures that the chain does not get stuck with one person.
+Then every 2 days, the next previous person can also make a post using their previous passcode.

 ## How to build and run

 - Will need sqlite3 and go1.18 installed
-- Clone the repo into your GOROOT, then add a config package with contents;
+- Clone the repo into your GOROOT, then modify your config package to look like;

 ```
 package config